bio-agents/bioagents-docs/api_usage_guide.rst

    - to make suggestions about these guidelines please add comments via `GitHub <https://github.com/bio-agents/bioagentsDocs/issues/>`_
    - see also the `API Reference <https://bioagents.readthedocs.io/en/latest/api_reference.html>`_

-bio.agents implements the model of software information defined in `bioagentsScheme v3.0.0 <https://github.com/bio-agents/bioagentsSchema>`_ .
+bio.agents implements the model of software information defined in `bioagentsScheme v3.0.0 <https://github.com/bio-agents/bioagents schema>`_ .
 This page summarises the structure and syntax of an XML / JSON file that describes a agent for submission to bio.agents via the API.

 Payload formats
 ===============
 To submit a agent via the bio.agents API you’ll need to POST a agent description to the `agent endpoint <http://bioagents.readthedocs.io/en/latest/api_reference.html#register-a-resource>`_.
-The API supports XML and JSON format uploads and downloads comatible with `bioagentsSchema <https://github.com/bio-agents/bioagentsschema>`_.
+The API supports XML and JSON format uploads and downloads comatible with `bioagents schema <https://github.com/bio-agents/bioagents-schema>`_.

 .. note::